Does poor customer service pay?

 Another interesting part of the research was that satisfaction with online retailers fell.
 ACSI put the blame on late orders not being delivered in time for Christmas.
 Here too, consumers continue to increase what they buy online even though retailers and package carriers may not be fully up to meeting those demands during peak periods as seen during the holidays.

-Do you agree or disagree that improved customer service is enough to convince consumers to shop in brick and mortar stores rather than buying online?
+Why do Americans continue to shop with retailers to which they assign low customer satisfaction ratings?
+Is improved customer service enough to convince consumers to shop in brick and mortar stores rather than buying online?